Unit 2 Ferry Wharf

 3. Open to new opportunities

 If you are actively looking for a new role and want to receive contact from recruiters, LinkedIn has a fantastic feature that allows you to mark yourself as ‘open to new opportunities.’
-Only recruiters can see this - not colleagues or your boss.
-But be aware that this is a green light to recruiters, so to get the most out of this feature, provide the additional information about what exactly you’re looking for.
+Only recruiters can see this – not colleagues or your boss.
+But be aware that this is a green light to recruiters, so to get the most out of this feature, provide additional information about what exactly you’re looking for.
 If you don’t, you’ll probably be getting contacted about an opportunity that doesn’t match up.

 4. Responding to Recruiters

 If you’re overwhelmed by dozens of messages from recruiters every week, then the prospect of responding to them all can seem daunting and pointless.
 But if you follow the above tips and are getting tailored messages, appropriate to you and your career, be sure to respond and acknowledge those recruiters who took the time to get it right.
 Even if you’re not looking right now, then a simple ‘thanks but no thanks’ goes a long way.
 If you’ve got the time to elaborate a little further, then you could even build a good connection for the future.
-If you say ‘not right now but in six months,’ or ‘this is close to being perfect, were it not for this small thing,’ the best recuiters will remember that, and get back to you when the timing or the role is just right.
+If you say ‘Not right now but in six months,’ or ‘This is close to being perfect, were it not for this small thing,’ the best recruiters will remember that, and get back to you when the timing or the role is just right.

 5. If none of that works – turn off your InMails!

 Finally, if you’re sure you’re happy in your current role, and want absolutely no contact or temptation from recruiters, LinkedIn does give you the option to turn off your InMails and make yourself entirely uncontactable.
 Just remember to turn it back on if, down the line, you start finding yourself wondering what’s out there again.